 Of all the growing suburbs of Raleigh, NC, Apex is the one to look out for!
 Apex, NC has a rich history as a railroad town, and it is still celebrated today.
 Apex’s quaint and walkable downtown was designated a historic district, and this sort of commitment to its past and historical buildings have earned Apex the reputation for being one of the most intact railroad towns in the state.
 Because of its close proximity to Raleigh, Durham, Cary, and Research Triangle Park, Apex is a rapidly growing area that people want to settle down in.
 If you want to live in a small community with a rich heritage, Apex is the place for you!

 Do you want to sell your Apex, NC home?
 Let us help!
-The Rachel Kendall Team is standing by to answer any questions you have on how to sell with us and to give you resources on our marketing strategies and featured listings.
+The Rachel Kendall Team is standing by to answer any questions you have on Apex, North Carolina real estate and to give you resources on our marketing strategies and featured listings.

 Selling a home in Apex, NC?
 We can help!
-Learn more about listing your home with The Rachel Kendall Team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.
+Learn more about Apex, NC real estate with The Rachel Kendall Team, including the tools and resources we offer our sellers, our marketing strategies, and our featured listings.

 In addition to having a large shopping center as well as plenty of unique restaurants and entertainment venues, Apex is also home to a number of festivals and events throughout the year.
 In May, the entire town celebrates Peakfest, which features concessions, arts and crafts, live music, rides and more!
 And in November, the Turkey Trot 5K draws residents from all over the region.
 During this annual race at Apex Community Park, plenty of residents show up to compete for a number of awards.
 Plus, the Halle Cultural Arts Center features art exhibits and theater performances all the time in Apex!